Skip to content

 • Define the domain model

-• Simple SELECT query
+• Simple SELECT queries

-• Simple INSERT INTO query
+• Simple INSERT INTO queries

 • How to use it